phillipluther/react-browserify-karma-gulp/README.md

 ## Work in Progress

 This project is in active development and will continue to be refined as needs arise.
-Not that it's < 1.x.x in its versioning.
+Note that it's < 1.x.x in its versioning.

 ## Installation